-Philly gets No. 1 pick from Sixers, chance to draft Fultz
+76ers get No. 1 pick from Celtics, chance to draft Fultz

 “This is certainly a trade that is under the microscope more than others,” Ainge said.
 “But we’re not afraid of that.”

-The Celtics could be gearing up for more moves.
-After finishing with the No. 1 seed in the East this season, they are trying to package some of their picks for an established star that could help them close the gap on NBA finalists Cleveland and Golden State.

-For now, Boston has seven first-round selections in the next three years.

-With Thomas, though, the Celtics didn’t necessarily need a point guard — which is the piece Philadelphia apparently wanted most.
+With Thomas, the Celtics didn’t necessarily need a point guard — which is the piece Philadelphia apparently wanted most.

-Fultz averaged 23.2 points, 5.7 rebounds and 5.9 assists in 25 games during his lone college season at Washington, excelling on a team that finished 9-22 and lost its final 13 games.
+Fultz averaged 23.2 points, 5.7 rebounds and 5.9 assists in 25 games during his lone college season at Washington, excelling on a team that finished 9-22.
 Fultz, who went to high school in Upper Marlboro, Maryland, led the Pac-12 in scoring and finished No. 6 among all Division I players.
 He was the top freshman scorer in the country.

+In 2016, the Sixers picked Ben Simmons, who didn’t play at all during the season after breaking a bone in his foot.
+Fultz would join a Philadelphia roster that includes Simmons, Jahlil Okafor and 2017 Rookie of the Year finalists Joel Embiid and Dario Saric.

+“I am incredibly excited that we’ve acquired the No. 1 overall pick in Thursday’s NBA draft,” 76ers managing general partner Josh Harris said.
+“This pick provides us a tremendous opportunity to add another foundational player to our promising core.”